epv44/EVTopTabBar/README.md

 ## About

 EVTopTabBar is a custom UIPageViewController for iOS where the page control is at the top.
-It currently supports two tabs.
+It currently supports up to 4 tabs.

 ![Screenshot0][img0]
+![Screenshot1][img1]
 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory.

 ## Requirements

-* Swift 2.0+
+* Swift 3.0+
 * iOS 8.0+

 ## Installation